netbymatt/ws4kp/README.md

 ### Included technology
 I've kept this open source, well commented, and made it as library-free as possible to help others interested in programming be able to jump right in and start working with the code.

-From a learning standpoint, this codebase make use of a lot of different methods and technologies common on the internet including:
+From a learning standpoint, this codebase makes use of a lot of different methods and technologies common on the internet including:

 * The https://api.weather.gov REST API. ([documentation](https://www.weather.gov/documentation/services-web-api)).
 * ES 6 functionality